By Yereth Rosen

 "The decisions to allow Shell to operate in the Arctic Ocean clearly were premature," LeVine said in a statement.
 "The company is not prepared and has absolutely no one but itself to blame for its failures."

-Few observers doubted that a postponement was coming after Shell said this month its two Arctic offshore rigs would head to Asia for repairs and upgrades.
+Few observers doubted that a postponement of Shell's drilling in the Chukchi and Beaufort Seas was coming after the company said earlier this month its two Arctic offshore rigs would head to Asia for repairs and upgrades.

-Shell has spent more than $4.5 billion on its search for oil in Alaska's Chukchi and Beaufort seas since it won licences to drill there in 2005.
-But its season last year was delayed by regulatory problems with equipment, and 2012 then ended dramatically with the grounding of the Kulluk drillship in a storm, while it was being towed south for the winter.
+Shell has spent more than $4.5 billion searching for oil in Alaska's Arctic seas since it won licences to drill in 2005.
+Yet its season last year was delayed by problems with equipment, and 2012 then ended dramatically with the grounding of the Kulluk drillship in a storm, while it was towed south for the winter.

 "Our decision to pause in 2013 will give us time to ensure the readiness of all our equipment and people," said Marvin Odum, director of Shell Upstream Americas.